albertogeniola/meross-homeassistant/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 ![Build](https://img.shields.io/azure-devops/build/albertogeniola/c4128d1b-c23c-418d-95c5-2de061954ee5/3/master?style=for-the-badge)

-## !!!
-Meross API server down !!!
-Startig from April 13 2020 19:30 UTC+0:00, Meross HTTP API has been failing to respond to the LOGIN HTTP API, causing the Library to fail.
-This is not an issue with the library itself, but with the Meross ecosystem.
-If you want to double check with the Meross APP, you might logout and then login with the Android/IOS Meross application.
-Be carefoul though as doing so you might not be able to login again until Meross fixes the problem on their servers.

 # Meross HomeAssistant component
 A full featured Homeassistant component to drive Meross devices.
 This component is based on the underlying MerossIot library available [here](https://github.com/albertogeniola/MerossIot).